 I know it’s quite a claim to call this Best-Ever Baked Ziti recipe the best ever, but wait until you try this Best-Ever Baked Ziti.
 One bite, and we’re pretty sure you’ll agree.
 This truly is the Best-Ever Baked Ziti recipe!!

-You can make this Best-Ever Baked Ziti recipe up to 2 weeks in advance and freeze.
+Now, make this Best-Ever Baked Zite recipe!
+You can make this up to 2 weeks in advance and freeze.
 Let thaw before baking.

 - FOR THE MEAT SAUCE:

 - 1 medium yellow onion, chopped (about ½ cup)

 - 2 celery stalks, chopped (about ½ cup)

 - 1 large carrot, peeled and chopped (about ½ cup)

 - ½ lb sweet Italian sausage, casings removed